ukparliament/ontologies/procedure/flowcharts/meta/design-notes/with-step-types/index.md

 #### Arithmetic steps

-An arithmetic step is either a PLUS step or an EQUALS step.
+An arithmetic step is either a SUM step, an INCREMENT step or an EQUALS step.

 A business step outputs a count of the number of actualisations of that step by business items having a date of today or in the past.
+Arithmetic steps take those counts, process them and - via an EQUALS step - output a TRUE or FALSE as an input to a business step, a decision step or a logic step.

-A PLUS step directly follows either a business step or another PLUS step, having no intervening steps.
-A PLUS step takes two input routes from two business steps and sums the two counts.
-The summed count is emitted on the outbound route of the PLUS step.
-The target of the outbound route from an PLUS step is an arithmetic step.
+A SUM step directly follows either a business step, another SUM step or an INCREMENT step, having no intervening steps.
+A SUM step takes two input routes and sums the two counts.
+The summed count is emitted on the outbound route of the SUM step.
+The target of the outbound route from a SUM step is another arithmetic step.

+An INCREMENT step directly follows either a business step, a SUM step or another INCREMENT step, having no intervening steps.
+An INCREMENT step takes one input route and adds one to the count.
+The incremented count is emitted on the outbound route of the INCREMENT step.
+The target of the outbound route from an INCREMENT step is another arithmetic step.

-An EQUALS step takes two input routes from either a business step or a PLUS step and evaluates whether the two counts are equal.
+An EQUALS step takes two input routes from either a business step, a SUM step or an INCREMENT step and evaluates whether the two counts are equal.
 If the two counts are equal, the EQUALS step emits a TRUE.
 If the two counts are not equal, the EQUALS step emits a FALSE.
 The target of the outbound route from an EQUALS step is a business step, decision step or logic step.

+#### Signpost steps

+Signpost steps take one input.
+Unlike logic steps, they have one *or more* outputs.
+They allow us to wrap up a set of arithmetic and logical steps into one reusable package so - once we’ve worked out a logical package - we can reuse it from any other part of the map.
+The description of a logical step is taken to imply, 'if the input to this step is true, this description is true.'

+Signpost steps are transparent.
+They take the 'current', 'status', 'parsed' and 'actualisation count' attributes of the inbound route and emit the same values on all outbound routes.

 ### Parsing work packages